Programming language design and implementation: Design

 In programming language design, there are a wide variety of factors to consider.
 Some factors may be mutually exclusive (e.g. security versus speed).
-It may be necessary to consider whether a programming language will perform better interpreted, or compiled, if a language should be dynamically or statically typed, if inheritance will be in a language, and the general syntax of the language.
+It may be necessary to consider whether a programming language will perform better interpreted, or compiled, if a language should be dynamically or statically typed, if inheritance will be in, and the general syntax of the language.
 Many factors involved with the design of a language can be decided on by the goals behind the language.
 It's important to consider the target audience of a language, its unique features and its purpose.
 It is good practice to look at what existing languages lack, or make difficult, to make sure a language serves a purpose.

 Various experts have suggested useful design principles: